Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 Even the debug tools are static!

 Unity.Physics first and foremost tries to be an out-of-the-box solution and then slowly is working on exposing flexibility.
+However, this often comes at the cost of performance.
+For example, in Unity.Physics, triggers are determined by simulating a contact impulse, resulting in contacts being generated in situations where all you care about is whether or not a body entered some trigger volume.

 In constrast, Psyshock tries to be a “Build your own solution” framework and is being designed inside-out.
 Over time, it will eventually achieve an